Aantrreksh/sql-query/sqlref/sql_reference.md

 |5     |3      |300  |2   |
 |9     |2      |1000 |1   |
 |4     |2      |300  |2   |
-{: caption="Table 27.
-Query result for example: derive posts ranking by using an inline window specification." caption-side="bottom"}
+{: caption="Query result for example: derive posts ranking by using an inline window specification." caption-side="bottom"}

 #### Analytic function example
 {: #analytic-function-example}